harshilkandoi/report-submission-template/Report (Week 4).md

 _Table 5: Total Installation Cost_

-By above mentioned specifications and power output calculations, we can conclude that this system can help us run basic electric home appliances like television, mini-fridge, mobile chargers etc. Also we can increase the power output by suitably choosing the location to get high flow rate like Northern Indian water-bodies have high flow rate.
-Thus, by suitably choosing the above mentioned devices we can increase the efficiency and can get higher electricity generation.
+By above mentioned specifications and power output calculations, we can conclude that this system can help us run basic electric home appliances like television, mini-fridge, mobile chargers etc. Also, we can increase the power output by suitably choosing the location to get a high flow rate like Northern Indian water-bodies have a high flow rate.
+Thus, by suitably choosing the above mentioned devices, we can increase the efficiency and can get higher electricity generation.

 [^1]:As per Delhi govt guideline ([check here](https://labour.delhi.gov.in/content/current-minimum-wage-rate))

 ##### Diagrams and Working

 As shown in the figure, water stored at high elevation falls on the turbine of generator i.e. converting the potential energy of water to mechanical energy of turbine by rotating it.
-Now, this mechanical energy of turbine is converted to electrical energy with the help of drives.
-Now this pulsating alternating current is passed through transformers for transmitting to distant use places and finally it passes through ac/dc converters to make it usable at required places.
+Now, this turbine's mechanical energy is converted to electrical energy with the help of drives.
+Now this pulsating alternating current is passed through transformers for transmitting to distant use places and finally, it passes through ac/dc converters to make it usable at required places.

 This figure shows a typical model for mini hyrdro-electric plant.
 The height of the dam from the turbine should be more than 2m.
 ![Generator Flow](https://i.imgur.com/UqiqcmE.png)